-What to Expect When Working With Us
+What To Expect When Working With Us

-Transaction Process
+The Transaction Process

 Business owners can contact us directly to determine if we are interested in acquiring their company or partnering with them to invest in and help grow their business.
-To see if Crux Capital might be a good fit for you, please see our Investment Criteria section.
+To see if Crux Capital might be a good fit for you, please refer to our Investment Criteria section.
 If both sides determine there is a potential for a partnership, then we proceed to Step Two.

 • 3–5 years of financial results (P&L and balance sheet)